mtmars-aexp/quiz-manager/Documentation/Development Journey.md

 ```

 I am having somewhat of an existential crisis over writing a test that says "return this thing, then assert you returned this thing" but hey, if that test _does_ ever fail then I'll know something has gone horribly wrong.

+### All done!

+Wow.
+7 tests written!
+My database access was much more liberal the amount of frontend code I wrote.

+And...
+Yeah!
+Sigh of relief.
+I have about 1 and a half hours to write the user guide, get it bundled up, and sent off.
+Wow.
+I made it.

+Y'know, there were a few times where I really thought I wouldn't.
+Especially since it took me half way through day 4 to _finish_ development, and bugs kept popping up and up right when I thought I'd fixed everything.
+It was scary!
+But now day 4 seems so long ago, despite it being yesterday...

+My brain feels like sludge right now.
+Like when mince is made through a grinder thing with the holes, or those videos of a pneumatic press squishing play dough.
+It feels this way when I've been doing a lot of thinking.
+It sucks to think my brain will start to deteriorate literally if I think too hard, but on the other hand my suffering is a sign of a job hopefully well done.

+I'm writing a nice comfy ending word here as the remainder of my writing will be found exclusively in the user guide, AKA the README.md of this project.

+If you read all of the nearly 14k words of this dev journal, then I applaud you, but suggest your intense focus may be put to better use elsewhere.